Bitter struggle over Internet regulation to dominate global summit

 If a majority of the ITU countries approve U.N. dominion over the Internet along with onerous rules, a backlash could lead to battles in Western countries over whether to ratify the treaty, with tech companies rallying ordinary Internet users against it and some telecom carriers supporting it.

-In fact, dozens of countries including China, Russia and some Arab states, already restrict Internet access within their own borders.
-Those governments would have greater leverage over Internet content and service providers if the changes were backed up by international agreement.
+In fact, dozens of countries including China, Russia and some Arab states, already restrict Internet access within their own borders, but those governments would have greater leverage over Internet content and service providers if the changes were backed up by international agreement.

 Amid the escalating rhetoric, search king Google last week asked users to "pledge your support for the free and open Internet" on social media, raising the spectre of a grassroots outpouring of the sort that blocked American copyright legislation and a global anti-piracy treaty earlier this year.